 Colorado, specific geographic locations based on student enrollment.

 Base Salary Range

 Competitive Insurance and Retirement Options offered.

 Full-Time or Part-time.
 Exempt.
 Some Full-time or Part-time employment may be available for weekends and evenings.
 Please indicate in your letter of interest your willingness to work evenings and/or weekend shifts.

 This is not a traditional 7am - 3pm classroom teaching working environment.
 The teacher will maintain regular site-based office hours and schedule student meetings as necessary.
 Some travel may be required.

 Internal Job Code:

 Please Read Equal Employment Opportunity EEOC Disclosure

-Summit Education is a Nationally Accredited School Management Organization and Education Service Provider.
+Summit Education is a Nationally Accredited Education Management Organization and Education Service Provider.
 We are a Public Benefit Corporation that believes in the interdependence of all stakeholders to ensure students achieve their individual maximum potential.